finmavis/finmavis.dev/src/blog-post/webpack-configuration/index.md

   /**
    * Here, we tell webpack where entry point of our code
    * If you only have single entry point you can also do it like below
-   * entry: './src/index.js'
+   * entry: path.resolve(ROOT_DIRECTORY, 'src/index.js'),
    * Docs: https://webpack.js.org/configuration/entry-context/
    */
   entry: {
-    main: './src/index.js',
+    main: path.resolve(ROOT_DIRECTORY, 'src/index.js'),
   },
   /**
-   * Tell webpack where it should output our
+   * Tell webpack where it should output
-   * bundles, assets and anything else
+   * our bundles, assets and anything else
+   * In this example it will be inside /build folder
    * Docs: https://webpack.js.org/configuration/output/
    */
   output: {
-    /**
-     * Here you probably wondering why we navigate to current folder then navigate back?
-     * Because we don't want our generated code inside config folder
-     * That's why we have to navigate back to the root directory of our project */
-    path: path.resolve(__dirname, '../build'),
+    path: path.resolve(ROOT_DIRECTORY, 'build'),
     filename: '[name].bundle.js',
     chunkFilename: '[name].chunk.js',
   },